 There’s a running joke about how long it takes dads to poop.
 Picture this: dad stands up, phone in hand, and heads toward the toilet.
 No one will say it, but everyone knows dad will be in the bathroom for a good 30 minutes.
 We’ve seen this scene play out on TV, and maybe even in our own lives.
-Last week there was a viral Reddit thread that incited even more discussion about why dads take so long to poop.
+Viral Reddit threads have incited NASA-level discussions about why dads take so long to poop.
 Jokes aside, experts have concluded that some men are taking way too long to poop, and it’s not healthy.

 The Reddit thread had one mom asking for advice, saying she was pretty sure her husband was using the “I need to poop” excuse to get out of parenting their twins.
 She felt he was ignoring his duties in favor of playing on his phone while sitting on his porcelain throne.
-Once she took matters into her own hands, turning off the WiFi, his “stomach issues” that caused him to sit on the toilet for 25 minutes at a time stopped.
-This caused a fight between them and mom wanted to know if she was unreasonable.
-The comments filled with “my husband does this too” replies, and there seems to be some truth to this scenario in other’s lives.
+Once she took matters into her own hands: When she turned off the Wifi, the “stomach issues” that had caused him to sit on the toilet for 25 minutes at a time stopped.
+This had set off a fight between the couple, and the mom wanted to know if she was being unreasonable.
+The comments filled up with “my husband does this too” replies — there seems to be some truth to this scenario in other’s lives.

 Men complain about how long it takes women to get ready, while they take 45 minutes to poop.

 — Ally Macy (@allymacy) February 2, 2018

 Romper spoke to Dr. Niket Sonpal, Associate Program Director IM residency at Brookdale University Hospital & Medical Center, to get to the bottom of this issue that seems to be more common than we realized.
 How long should it take to poop?
 Should that mom, and other women who notice similar time frames with their partner, worry about their partner’s health?
 Or could this be parenting duty avoidance?